 Thomaston is a tiny town located in the state of Alabama.
 With a population of 318 people and just one neighborhood, Thomaston is the 360th largest community in Alabama.

-Thomaston’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Thomaston’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One downside of living in Thomaston is that it can take a long time to commute to work.
 In Thomaston, the average commute to work is 32.86 minutes, which is quite a bit higher than the national average.